 macOS

-Install Xcode Command Line Tools if you haven't already:
+- Install Xcode Command Line Tools if you haven't already: - xcode-select --install.

-After installation, make sure to follow the instructions printed in your terminal to add Homebrew to your$PATH
+After installation, make sure to follow the instructions printed in your terminal to add Homebrew to your$PATH.
+Otherwise the command line will not know about packages installed withbrew.

 Ubuntu